gazzamc/Milestone-Project-Two/README.md

 ##### Start Menu
 - Clicking the start menu button will return you to the start screen.

-### Automated Testing:
+### Automated Testing
 I tried using Selenium IDE but it only worked in my dialogs.
 The game would not pick up on any of the sent keys so testing gameplay with this tool was not possible.

 I was going to use Jasmine for testing the functions but I don't have many functions that return values that aren't dynamically added (jQuery objects and their positions).
-I opted not to use this as i could not come up with a viable way to test the jQuery code.
+I opted not to use this as I could not come up with a viable way to test the jQuery code.

-### Known Bugs:
+### Known Bugs
 - Text-shadow doesn't show on announce/wave text on Edge Browser.

 - Shooting enemies as soon as they spawn doesn't deal damage.